chaoss/grimoirelab-sigils/CONTRIBUTING.md

 * Panel should work in Kibana/Kibiter 6.1.0.
 * Follow naming conventions explained in our [README.md](README.md)
 * Export the panel using Kidash tool.
-If you don't have Kidash tool installed, please see [#installing-kidash](installing Kidash section).
+If you don't have Kidash tool installed, please see [installing Kidash section](#installing-kidash).

 In order to **export the panel you have been working on**, once Kidash is installed, you can use a line like the one below:
 ```